PoursMo/libft/README.md

 *	putchar			-	Writes a character to the standard input
 *	putnbr			-	Writes a 32-bit integer to the standard input
 *	strjoin			-	Creates a string that consists of str1 concatenated with str2
+:warning: Returns a malloc-ed string
 *	split			-	Splits a string into an array of substrings
+:warning: Returns a malloc-ed array of malloc-ed strings
 *	conv_to_base	-	Converts an integer to a specified base
+:warning: Returns a malloc-ed string
 *	itoa			-	Converts an integer to a string
 *	strrev			-	Reverses a string